MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/lighthouse.md

 1. In the **Audits** section, make sure that **Accessibility** is enabled.
 Disable the other categories if you want to exclude them from your report.
 Leave them enabled if you want to discover other ways to improve the quality of your page.
 1. The **Throttling** section lets you throttle the network and CPU, which is useful when analyzing load performance.
 This option should be irrelevant to your accessibility score, so you may use whatever you prefer.
 1. The **Clear Storage** checkbox lets you clear all storage before loading the page, or preserve storage between page loads.
 This option is also probably irrelevant to your accessibility score, so you may use whatever you prefer.
-1. Choose **Run Audits**.
+1. Choose **Generate report** (previously **Run audit**).
 After 10 to 30 seconds, DevTools provides a report.
 Your report gives you various tips on how to improve the accessibility of the page.

     :::image type="complex" source="../media/accessibility-audits-run-audits-result.msft.png" alt-text="A report" lightbox="../media/accessibility-audits-run-audits-result.msft.png":::
        A report